bhalbour0/country-service/README.md

 This server expose to REST API:

-- One which get several countries from this external API: https://restcountries.com/v3.1/all
+- */countries*: Return several countries from this external API: https://restcountries.com/v3.1/all.
-- Another one which return details of one countru from this external API: https://restcountries.com/v3.1/name/{name}
+- */countries/{name}*: Another one which return details of one country from this external API: https://restcountries.com/v3.1/name/{name}

 This server could be used with [the web application](https://github.com/bhalbour0/country-client)